 1. Fights Acne And Improves Facial Skin

 As per experts, acne may be an indication of undernourished skin.
 Rosehip oil contains powerful nutrients that fortify the skin with essential nutrients and improve its health.
 Undernourished skin also tends to secrete excess oil, which can lead to acne.
-Rosehip oil prevents this.
+Rosehip oil prevents this and can be extremely nourishing for the skin.
 It also helps unclog pores (rosehip oil is non-comedogenic) and prevent pimples.
 Simply apply the oil to your face using a cotton ball in the morning, at least 15 minutes before you take a bath.
 Wash as usual.

 You can also use the oil as a moisturizer to combat dry skin.
 But since it might leave your skin looking greasy (although this is unlikely), apply it using a cotton pad at least 20 minutes before bedtime.
 Before you sleep, remove the excess oil using a cotton pad.
 In addition, you can also mix rosehip oil with hyaluronic acid – which is a well-loved skin care ingredient with amazing moisturizing properties.